 The amount of fabric you need will to make a rug will depend on the size rug you make.
 Vinyl flooring remnants can be purchased inexpensively at home improvement and flooring stores.
 Just ask a salesperson if you can shop the remnants.

 I used this printed duck cloth I found at Jo-Ann’s Fabrics on sale for $5.99 a yard.
 I needed less than a yard for the size of my rug.

-- Scrap of vinyl flooring cut to the desired size
+- Remnant of vinyl flooring, cut to the desired rug size

 - Mat knife